obonaventure/cnp3/book/network/network.rst

 IPv6 options
 ------------

-In IPv6, each option is considered as one header that contains a multiple of 8 bytes to ensure that IPv6 options in a packet are aligned on 64 bits boundaries.
+In IPv6, each option is considered as one header containing a multiple of 8 bytes to ensure that IPv6 options in a packet are aligned on 64 bits boundaries.
 IPv6 defines several types of options :

- - the hop-by-hop options are the options that must be processed by the routers on the path followed by a packet
+ - the hop-by-hop options are the options that must be processed by the routers on the packet's path
  - the type 0 routing header that is similar to the IPv4 loose source routing option
  - the fragmentation option that is used when fragmenting an IPv6 packet
  - the destination options
- - the security options that allow IPv6 hosts to exchanged packet with cryptographic authentication (AH header) or encryption and authentication (ESP header)
+ - the security options that allow IPv6 hosts to exchange packets with cryptographic authentication (AH header) or encryption and authentication (ESP header)

-:rfc:`2460` provides lots of details on the encodings of different types of options.
+:rfc:`2460` provides lots of details on the encodings of the different types of options.
 In this section, we only discus some of them.
 The reader may consult :rfc:`2460` for more information about the other options.
 The first point to note is that each option contains a `Next Header` field that indicates the type of the next header that follows the option.
 A second point to note is that to allow routers to efficiently parse IPv6 packets, the options that must be processed by routers (hop-by-hop options and type 0 routing header) must appear first in the packet.
 This allows the router to process a packet without being forced to analyse all the packet's options.
 A third point to note is that hop-by-hop and destination options are encoded by using a `type length value` format.
-Furthermore, the `type` field includes bits that indicate whether a router that does not understand this option should ignore the option or discard the packet.
-This allows to introduce new options in the network without forcing all routers to be upgraded at the same time.
+Furthermore, the `type` field contains bits that indicate whether a router that does not understand this option should ignore the option or discard the packet.
+This allows to introduce new options in the network without forcing all devices to be upgraded to support it at the same time.

 .. index:: jumbogram

 Two `hop-by-hop` options have been defined. :rfc:`2675` specifies the jumbogram that enables IPv6 to support packets containing a payload larger than 65535 bytes.
 These jumbo packets have their `payload length` set to `0` and the jumbogram option contains the packet length as a 32 bits field.
 Such packets can only be sent from a source to a destination if all the routers on the path support this option.
 However, as of this writing it does not seem that the jumbogram option has been implemented.
-The router alert option defined in :rfc:`2711` is the second example of `hop-by-hop` option.
-The packets that contain this option should be processed in a special way by the intermediate routers.
-This option is used for IP packets that carry Resource Reservation Protocol (RSVP) messages that must be processed by intermediate routers.
+The router alert option defined in :rfc:`2711` is the second example of a `hop-by-hop` option.
+The packets that contain this option should be processed in a special way by intermediate routers.
+This option is used for IP packets that carry Resource Reservation Protocol (RSVP) messages.
+Its usage will be explained later.

 The type 0 routing header defined in :rfc:`2460` is an example of an IPv6 option that must be processed by some routers.
 This option is encoded as shown below.